aaroncav2/CSAHP/README.md

 9,	4
 10,	9
 ***
-What's new in this implementation?
+What's new in this iteration?
 Step 1:
 Density - a customizable baseline measurement to make account of outliers
 Focus charts - deep dive reference when debating one individual implementation over another